PalisadoesFoundation/talawa-api/INSTALLATION.md

 ## Setting up .env LAST_RESORT_SUPERADMIN_EMAIL parameter

-When we create the first user, that should be super admin.
-To promote the user to super admin we either need another super admin or have to make changes in DB directly.
-By creating the user with this email promotes the user to super admin by default.
+The user with the email address set with this parameter will automatically be elevated to Super Admin status on registration.

+1. When installing, set this to the email address of the person you want to be the very first Super Admin.
+    - This will usually be the email address of the person installing the software.
+1. If this is not set you will not be able to administer the application.

+If you don't set this parameter, then you'll need to follow the `Manually Adding The First Super Admin User` process discussed later in this document.

+Set this value in the event that you need to elevate any of your users to be a Super Admin.

-Note - It is advised that you remove this variable once the initial installation and setup has been done.
+**NOTE** It is STRONGLY advised that you remove the email address once the initial installation and setup has been done.

 ## Configuring Google ReCAPTCHA